xp44mm/Notebook/F#/Reflection/Working with Types.md

         BindingFlags.Public ||| BindingFlags.Instance ||| BindingFlags.DeclaredOnly)
 ```

-The preceding code snippet produces an array that includes the ToString method, which at first glance shouldn't be in the result because it's inherited from `System.Object`.
+The preceding code snippet produces an array that includes the `ToString` method, which at first glance shouldn't be in the result because it's inherited from `System.Object`.
 It's included because the `String` class adds an overloaded version of this method, and this overloaded method is the one that appears in the result array.

-To narrow the enumeration to a given member type, you can use a more specific Get*Xxxx*s method.
-When you're using a Get*Xxxx*s method other than `GetMembers`, you can assign the result to an array of a more specific type, namely, `PropertyInfo`, `MethodInfo`, `ConstructorInfo`, `FieldInfo`, or `EventInfo`.
+To narrow the enumeration to a given member type, you can use a more specific GetXxxxs method.
+When you're using a GetXxxxs method other than `GetMembers`, you can assign the result to an array of a more specific type, namely, `PropertyInfo`, `MethodInfo`, `ConstructorInfo`, `FieldInfo`, or `EventInfo`.
 (All these specific types derive from `MemberInfo`.)
 For example, this code lists only the methods of the `String` type:

 ```F#
 for mi: MethodInfo in typeof<String>.GetMethods() do